feddelegrand7/mini007/README.md

 #> [1] "gpt-4.1-mini"
 #>
 #> [[2]]$prompt
-#> [1] "Summarize the researched information into 3 clear and concise bullet points."
+#> [1] "Summarize the gathered information into 3 clear and concise bullet points in English."
 #>
 #> [[2]]$response
-#> - Algeria's GDP growth is modest at 2-3% with inflation around 5-7% in 2024.
-#> - The economy is heavily dependent on hydrocarbons, comprising 95% of exports
+#> - Algeria's economy is heavily dependent on hydrocarbon exports, making up over
-#> and 60% of government revenue.
+#> 90% of its export revenues.
+#> - The country experiences modest GDP growth of 2-3% annually, hindered by
+#> fluctuating oil prices, structural unemployment, and the need for
+#> diversification.
-#> - Major challenges include economic diversification, high unemployment, and
+#> - Major challenges include high youth unemployment, inflation, and the
-#> vulnerability to global energy price fluctuations.
+#> necessity for political reforms to attract foreign investment.
 #>
 #> [[2]]$edited_by_hitl
 #> [1] FALSE